-7.1 The Modern Slavery Act 2015 consolidates various offences relating to human trafficking and slavery with section 52 of the Act imposing specific

-- reporting duties for public authorities.
+- 7.1 The Modern Slavery Act 2015 consolidates various offences relating to human trafficking and slavery with section 52 of the Act imposing specific reporting duties for public authorities.
 Chesterfield Borough Council currently voluntarily complies with the provisions in section 54 of the Act regarding Modern Slavery Statements. - 7.2 The Government have indicated that they would like to strengthen the legislation around Modern Slavery which is likely to have an impact on the future development of Modern Slavery Statements.
-This situation will be monitored and adjustments made to our supporting and reporting activity to comply with the new provisions here relevant.
+We continue to monitor this situation and will make adjustments to our practices and reporting to achieve compliance as new legislation and guidance is developed.